annabreyer/coworking-app/README.md

 I have written some tests for the most critical parts of the app.
 They are a mix of unit and functional tests.
 As it is a small app, testing fixtures a simple Doctrine Fixtures.
+There are not tests for the Admin section as it is mainly a CRUD interface.

 ## Configuration
 Specific parameters are found in the services.yaml file.
 I have chosen this way, as they are not environment dependent